encord-team/encord-client-python/docs/source/tutorials/projects.rst

 .. note::

-    :meth:`.EncordUserClient.get_projects` has multiple optional arguments that allow you to query projects with specific characteristics.
+    :meth:`.EncordUserClient.get_projects` has multiple optional arguments that allow you to perform a filtered search when querying projects.

     For example, if you only want projects with titles starting with "Validation", you could use ``user_client.get_projects(title_like="Validation%")``.
-    Other keyword arguments such as :meth:`created_before  <.EncordUserClient.get_datasets>` or :meth:`edited_after <.EncordUserClient.get_datasets>` may also be of interest.
+    Other keyword arguments such as :meth:`created_before  <.EncordUserClient.get_projects>` or :meth:`edited_after <.EncordUserClient.get_projects>` may also be of interest.

 Adding users to projects